Skip to main content

 Your GP, or mental health professional will also be able to assess you for anxiety, depression or perinatal OCD and refer you to specialised support if you need it.

-Good mothers DO think bad thoughts and you are not alone.
+Good mothers do think bad thoughts and you are not alone.